 The medical research teams that conduct clinical trials have the weight of the world on their shoulders.
 While advancements in the medical field have enabled better, easier, and more affordable access to medications, the road to each new drug’s approval can be long and labor-intensive.
-Once a new drug is discovered and developed, it must undergo an intensive pre-clinical and clinical research process before being brought to entities, such as the FDA, for review.
+Once a new drug is discovered and developed, it must undergo an intensive pre-clinical and clinical research process before being brought to entities via trial management system, such as the FDA, for review.

 From researchers to patients, doctors, and nurses, thousands of people are involved in every clinical trial.
 This leads to massive amounts of generated data, all of which must be appropriately managed.
 Proper data management ensures the health, safety, and privacy of patients participating in the trials; and for future patients who might take the medication at a later date.

 Clinical Trial Management Systems (CTMS) streamline the processes involved in logging and maintaining clinical trial-related data so that the research team can securely store all patient information in a single, centralized location.
 They help users avoid the human error associated with manual process management that can snowball into data mismanagement, misinterpretation, and negligence.